-Grow your own!
+Grow your own

 Native plants in general, and especially the 'first fifteen', are not difficult to grow from seeds or cuttings.
 If you have the time and room for some basic nursery facilities, growing your own plants can be a rewarding aspect of a restoration project.
 There is plenty of information available on how to propagate and grow native plants.
-In particular, check out www.bush.org.nz, or the book Native Forest Restoration: A Practical Guide for Landowners (1993) - see pages 35-36 for more details.
+See page 25 for more details.